I

 Depending on your lifestyle, sealing your tile and grout may also be an option.
 After installation, sealing the grout and tile can provide protection from dirt and spills by slowing down the staining process.

 Grout colorants can transform the original color of your grout and, in some cases, can act as a form of sealant.
-Be aware that non-epoxy grout joints should be treated with a silicone sealer.
+Be aware that non-epoxy grout joints should be treated with a Silicon sealer.

 Regular care and maintenance will keep your ceramic tile floors looking their very best for years to come.